Share this article:

 Saint Maurice sur Moselle

-A summit is always beautiful, especially when you can enjoy it three times!
-The classic, historic climb starts in Saint Maurice sur Moselle and is nine kilometres long.
-From the main N66 road, you turn onto the climb in one go and also start immediately with some hairpin turns.
-Because you are still driving through a kind of residential area, you don't immediately feel like you are doing a classic climb, but it has really started anyway.
+A top is always beautiful, especially when you can enjoy it three times!
+The classic, historic climb starts in Saint Maurice sur Moselle It's nine kilometres long.
+From the main road N66, you turn straight onto the climb, immediately starting with a few hairpin bends.
+As you're still passing through a kind of residential area, you don't immediately get the feeling you're tackling a classic climb, but it has well and truly begun.

 With an average of almost 7%, it is not the toughest and, to be honest, it is not the prettiest side either.
 The road goes up fairly evenly and therefore climbs quite nicely for the real 'stayers'.
 Mind on infinity and pedal away.
 Because this side is visited most often by the Tour, this route probably appeals most to the imagination.
 But our advice is: definitely climb the other two routes to the top as well.